eftieell/intro_programming_2/src/chapters/files_and_data/file_open_read_close.md

+# Opening, closing, and reading from files

 ## Opening files

-Before reading from a file (input) or writing to a file(output), the program must *open* the file.
+Before reading from a file (input) or writing to a file (output), the program must *open* the file.

 The `open()` function returns a file object, which can then be used for reading, writing or appending to a file.
+The arguments are the name of the file, and the mode to use when opening it.

 ```python
 some_file = open('<path/file_name>', mode  = <'string'>')
 ```
 If the file we're trying to open is in the same directory (folder) as the program we're running, then `file_name.extension` is sufficient.
 If the file is stored somewhere else in the file system, then we specify a full path to the file.
-If the file we are trying to open does not exist, the program will crash with a `FileNotFound` exception.
+If the file we are trying to open does not exist, the program will crash with a `FileNotFound` exception (see [Files and Exceptions](files_and_exceptions.md) for details on how to handle these errors).

 Modes: